baublet/wp-twig-loop-shortcode/README.md

 * `sticky` Boolean (1 or 0).
 If 1, this function will include sticky posts.
 Default is 0. **Note:** it's a good idea to leave this off, as sticky posts will *always* be included when this is true, even if, for example, they aren't in the category you specify.
 One strategy for avoiding this is to include sticky posts in a separate loop above the items you want to regularly include.
 * `environment` String.
 The name of this environment.
 (More information below.)
 Default: `'loop_shortcode'`.
 * `recall_environment` Boolean (1 or 0).
 If 1, this will include the posts listed in the `environment` variable into this query using the `recall_environment_type` comparator.
 Default is 0
 * `recall_environment_type` String.
 Comparator to use in your queries to either include or exclude (or some other type of comparison I'm not aware of) with post IDs in certain environments.
-The most popular and useful of these is `post__not_in`.
+Default: `post__not_in`.

 ### Environments